pkdevboxy/features/jvm/test-execution/with-junit/README.md

-# Build author can declare a standalone JUnit test suite
+# Build author can declare a JUnit test suite

 ## Summary

-As a build user, I should be able to create a project that consists of nothing more than a test suite with a single JUnit test.
-I should be able to execute that test using `gradle mySuiteTest`, and should be able to skip executing that test if all inputs are `UP-TO-DATE`.
+As a build user, I should be able to create a project that consists of a standalone JUnit test suite.
+I should be able to execute that test suite using `gradle mySuiteTest`, and should be able to skip executing if all inputs are `UP-TO-DATE`.

+To be clear, there is no component under test in this story.
+Just a test suite.

 ## Usage

 ### Clean, build, run mySuiteTest and succeed

     $ ../../../gradlew clean mySuiteTest
-    :jvm:test-execution:standalone-junit-test-suite:clean
-    :jvm:test-execution:standalone-junit-test-suite:compileMySuiteMySuiteMySuiteJava
-    :jvm:test-execution:standalone-junit-test-suite:mySuiteTest
+    :jvm:test-execution:with-junit:clean
+    :jvm:test-execution:with-junit:compileMySuiteMySuiteMySuiteJava
+    :jvm:test-execution:with-junit:mySuiteTest

     BUILD SUCCESSFUL